fonsofhervella/spaceapps_datathon/README.md

 ![MDA II Final Presentation](https://upload.wikimedia.org/wikipedia/commons/a/a4/Deep_Space_Climate_Observatory_spacecraft_diagram.jpg)

 DSCOVR uses measurements of the solar wind density, temperature, speed, and magnetic field to run computer simulations of the Earth's magnetic field and atmosphere.
 Based on those simulations, NOAA forecasts when a geomagnetic storm will occur and how strong it will be.
 The strength of the geomagnetic storm is measured on a scale called the Planetary K-index (Kp).

-The instrument onboard DSCOVR that measures the solar wind's magnetic field continues to function very well, the instrument that measures the solar wind density, temperature, and speed has lost sensitivity and experiences faults and anomalies from time to time.

-### CHALLENGE:

-As a part of the NASA Space Apps Challenge, the project must predict the risk of geomagnetic storms on a 3 hour basis on Earth following the K-Index Scale

 The K-index is a scale ranging from 0 to 9, with higher values indicating more severe geomagnetic disturbances.
 Here's what the different K-index values represent:

     Kp = 0: Very quiet geomagnetic conditions.
     Kp = 1: Quiet geomagnetic conditions with minimal disturbance.